 - Offers the ability to compare meals.

-- Optional lab testing and nutrition coaching is available.
+- Optional lab testing is available.

 - Supports FreeStyle Libre and Dexcom G6.